-Changes in the availability of medical care to patients with chronic non- infectious diseases during the COVID-19 pandemic.
-Literature review.
+Changes in the availability of medical care to patients with chronic non-infectious diseases during the COVID-19 pandemic: A literature review

 Cite item